Email Marketing Strategies that Work

 Those who use email marketing, on the other hand, always make it down.
 Their path is slightly longer and slower, but it is proven.

 Email marketing might be the oldest tool in the online marketers’ arsenal, but it is one of the best.
-If you want your online marketing efforts to be successful in 2014, you need to put in place email marketing strategies.
+If you want your online marketing efforts to be successful, you need to put in place email marketing strategies.

 Email Marketing Benefits

 Here are some of the reasons that you should be involved in email marketing.

 - Cost – Email marketing is not expensive and you get a good return on investment.
 One report found direct mail achieved a 7% ROI, while email marketing achieved an average of 28 percent.

 - Bigger than social media – Around 60 percent of people use social media to communicate which is impressive.
 But 85 percent of people use email.